walkerRnD/codebuff/README.md

-# Manicode
+# Codebuff

-Manicode is an AI-powered coding assistant that helps developers build apps faster and easier.
+Codebuff is an AI-powered coding assistant that helps developers build apps faster and easier.
 It provides an interactive command-line interface for natural language interactions with your codebase.

 ## Features